chaoss/community/about/general-faq.md

 ### **What is CHAOSS?**

-CHAOSS is a Linux Foundation project focused on creating analytics and metrics to help define community health. [**Read more about CHAOSS**](https://chaoss.community/about/).
+CHAOSS is a Linux Foundation project focused on creating analytics and metrics to help define community health.
+[Read more about CHAOSS](https://chaoss.community/about/).

 ### **What does CHAOSS stand for?**